rladstaetter/LogoRRR/README.md

     mvn package

 Implicitly, maven package will call `client:build` and create a binary executable.
-(On windows the binary will be packed via [UPX](https://upx.github.io) to reduce the file size considerably.)
+(On Windows the binary will be packed via [UPX](https://upx.github.io) to reduce the file size considerably.)

 ## Features